codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

    Scope: `repo`

 #### Runtime installation
-Follow the steps in the runtime installation section, noting the following:
+To install a CSDP runtime, you can either pass the flags in the runtime install command, or run  `cf runtime install`, and follow the prompts in the CSDP CLI wizard to enter the required flags.

+#### Runtime installation flags

 **Runtime name**
-  Remember that the runtime name must start with a lower-case character, and can include up to 62 lower-case characters and numbers.
+   The runtime name must start with a lower-case character, and can include up to 62 lower-case characters and numbers.
-**Mandatory flags**
-  1. In addition to the runtime name and the runtime installation Git repository, you must pass the Git token to the runtime command.
-    `--git-token`: The Git token authenticating access to the Git installation repository defined.

-  When you run `cf runtime install`, you are prompted for:

-  * **Kube context**
+**Kube context**
   Select the Kube context from the list of available contexts.
+The current context, which is the cluster currently the default for kubectl, is selected by default.

+**Repository URLs**
+  The GitHub repository to house the installation definitions.
+If the repo doesn't exist, CSDP creates it during runtime installation.

+**Git provider API token**
+  The Git token authenticating access to the GitHub installation repository.

-  * **Ingress host**
+**Ingress host**
   The IP address/host name/FQDN of the ingress controller component.
+    * For Docker desktop, use `http://localhost`
+    * For k3d, use, `http://localhost:8081`
+    * For eks, use `https://<external ip of ingress-nginx-controller>`

+**Codefresh demo resources**
+  Installs demo pipelines you can use as a starting point to create your own pipelines.

 #### Runtime components